Video produced by:

 We have high expectations of our children, of their academic attainment and effort, behaviour and attitude.
 Children know they come here to learn.
-We encourage children to talk about what puzzles them; to deepen their thinking; to reason; to ask big questions; to build upon the thoughts of others and to challenge.
+We encourage children to talk about what puzzles them; to deepen their thinking; to reason; to ask big questions; to build upon and add to the thoughts of others, and to challenge.
 Staff and children work hard and are supported by parents in all we do and achieve together.
 We are proud of our school and all who grow here; we see our school as a positive, productive, inclusive, calm learning environment where we try to live out our core Christian values every day.

 Parents, Governors, the Church and the Community

-Members of the Governing Body are extremely committed and supportive, often helping in the classroom, and take a close interest in all aspects of the school.
+Members of the Governing Body are extremely committed and supportive, sometimes helping in the classroom, and take a close interest in all aspects of the school.
 Please take a look at the Governors' page to find membership details and some personal testimonials.

 Should you require any paper copies of any of the information on our website, please contact the office.